amp-labs/docs/v1.0/defining-integrations/write-actions.md

 2,2023-11-20T11:36:22-08:00,LEAD_GENERATION,10
 ```

-## Sample Request
+## Send the data to Ampersand

+You can provide your data in one of 3 ways:

+- Method 1: a CSV string
+- Method 2: a public URL
+- Method 3: an Ampersand upload URL

+### Method 1: CSV string

+You can directly add CSV data to the `recordsCSV` field of the request body.
+The max limit for this 10 MiB.

+### Method 2: public URL

+In the `recordsURL` field of the request body, you can provide a public URL where the Ampersand server can make a GET request to retrieve a CSV file (max size of file is 150 MiB).
+The URL should start with `https://`.

-Here's a sample request for bulk upsert using the CSV file above, if the object to be written to is a custom object with the name `tactics__c`.
+Here is an example request for bulk upsert using the CSV file above, if the object to be written to is a custom object with the name `tactics__c`.
 (Please note that `primaryKey` must match one of the column names from the CSV file.)

 ```
 curl --request PUT \
      --url https://write.withampersand.com/v1/projects/2234wf/integrations/23rsdf32/objects/tactics__c:async \
-     --header 'X-Api-Key: YOUR_KEY' \
+     --header 'X-Api-Key: YOUR_AMPERSAND_KEY' \
      --header 'accept: application/json' \
      --header 'content-type: application/json' \
      --data '